Affordable water features under £150 to bring tranquility

 He adds, "If you choose the right type of feature for your garden, they can easily enhance its value.
 Not all water features need a water supply.
 If it’s a self-contained unit, then you’ll just need to top it up occasionally.
 However, if it has moving water, you’ll need a water supply and electricity."
 From gorgeous basins to tall water features, we have rounded up our favourite water features for under £150, so you can add a touch of tranquillity to your outdoor sanctuary.

-Best affordable water features under £100
+Best affordable water features under £150

-Best painted affordable water fountain
+Best painted water fountain under £150

 Standing Water Feature Cox